-Of the remaining proceeds, we intend to use (1) up to \$7.3 million for additional tenant improvements at The Landmark at One Market; and (2) the remainder for general corporate purposes, including working capital, future acquisitions, transfer taxes and, potentially, paying distributions.
+We utilized the remaining proceeds for general corporate purposes, including working capital, acquisitions, transfer taxes and paying distributions.
 This use of proceeds does not represent a material change from the use of proceeds described in the final prospectus we filed pursuant to Rule 424(b) of the Securities Act with the SEC on January 14, 2011.

-We invested the net proceeds in a money market account and Government National Mortgage Association, or GNMA, securities in a manner that is consistent with our intention to qualify as a REIT for U.S. federal income tax purposes.
+We invested the net proceeds in a money market account and Government National Mortgage Association, or GNMA, securities in a manner that was consistent with our intention to qualify as a REIT for U.S. federal income tax purposes.
+On August 20, 2012, we sold all of our outstanding GNMA securities to help finance our acquisition of City Center Bellevue.